 Submit Generator Interconnection Request

-Connecting generation to SMUD's system will require you to submit a service request to SMUD.
-Your project will need service power to provide for station loads when your project is not generating.
+- Submit a Service Request: Your project will need service power to provide for station loads when your project is not generating.
 Check the Service Connection Rules above for more information.
-Call 916-732-5700 for a service extension application.ove
+Call 1-916-732-5700 for a service extension application.

-If you are interconnecting your generator to SMUD's system, but are intending to sell the output of your project to a utility other than SMUD, you'll need to submit to SMUD a request for point-to-point transmission.
-Please note, if your project interconnects to SMUD's distribution system, you will be subject to a distribution wheeling charge to get your power to the high voltage transmission system, as well as a high voltage transmission charge.
+If you are interconnecting your generator to SMUD's system and intend to sell the output of your project to a utility other than SMUD, you'll need to submit a request to us for point-to-point transmission.
+If your project interconnects to SMUD's distribution system, you will be subject to a distribution wheeling charge to get your power to the high voltage transmission system, as well as a high voltage transmission charge.

 If your project is interconnecting at 69 kV or lower AND has a capacity of 20 MW or less, please reference SMUD's Distribution Wheeling process in the following documents:

-Click for an Application for Transmission Service.
-If you don't know the Point of Receipt (the point where your project will connect to SMUD's system) then indicate the geographic location of your project (property address, or cross streets).
+If your project is interconnecting at 115 kV or higher OR has a capacity greater than 20 MW, you'll need an Application for Transmission Service.
+If you don't know the Point of Receipt (the point where your project will connect to SMUD's system), then indicate the geographic location of your project (property address or cross streets).
 If you want SMUD to deliver project power to PG&E's system, the Point of Delivery will be Rancho Seco.
 If you want SMUD to deliver project power to the Western Area Power Administration System, specify Elverta as the Point of Delivery.
-Include with your application a deposit of one month's transmission service charge.
+Include a deposit of one month's transmission service charge with your application.